Licence to Kill: Plot

-DEA agents collect MI6 agent James Bond and his friend, CIA agent Felix Leiter, on their way to Leiter's wedding in Key West, to have them assist in capturing drugs lord Franz Sanchez.
+DEA agents collect MI6 agent James Bond and his friend, CIA agent Felix Leiter, on their way to Leiter's wedding in Key West, to have them assist in capturing drug lord Franz Sanchez.
 Bond and Leiter capture Sanchez by attaching a hook and cord to Sanchez's plane and pulling it out of the air with a Coast Guard helicopter.
 Afterwards, Bond and Leiter parachute down to the church in time for the ceremony.

-Sanchez bribes DEA agent Ed Killifer and escapes.
-Meanwhile, Sanchez's henchman Dario and his crew ambush Leiter and his wife Della and take Leiter to an aquarium owned by one of Sanchez's accomplices, Milton Krest.
-Sanchez has Leiter lowered into a tank holding a tiger shark.
-When Bond learns that Sanchez has escaped, he returns to Leiter's house to find that Leiter has been maimed and that Della has been murdered (and by implication raped).
+Sanchez bribes DEA agent Ed Killifer and escapes while he is being transported.
+Meanwhile, Sanchez's henchman Dario and his crew ambush Leiter and his wife Della (murdering her in the process) and take Leiter to an aquarium owned by one of Sanchez's accomplices, Milton Krest.
+Sanchez has Leiter lowered into a tank holding a Tiger shark.
+When Bond learns that Sanchez has escaped, he returns to Leiter's house to find that Leiter has been tortured and that Della has been murdered.
 Bond, with Leiter's friend Sharkey, start their own investigation.
 They discover a marine research centre run by Krest, where Sanchez has hidden cocaine and a submarine for smuggling.

-After Bond kills Killifer using the same shark tank used for Leiter, M meets Bond in Key West's Hemingway House and orders him to an assignment in Istanbul, Turkey.
+After Bond kills Killifer using the same shark tank used for Leiter, M meets Bond in Key West's Hemingway House and orders him to an assignment in Istanbul.
 Bond resigns after turning down the assignment, but M suspends Bond instead and revokes his licence to kill.
-Bond becomes a rogue agent, although he later receives unauthorised assistance from Q.
+Bond becomes a rogue agent, although he later receives unauthorised assistance from Q after Miss Moneypenny secretly contacts Q Branch, worried about Bond's disappearance.

-Bond boards Krest's ship Wavekrest and foils Sanchez's latest drug shipment, stealing five million dollars in the process.
+Bond boards Krest's ship Wavekrest and stops Sanchez's latest drug shipment, stealing five million dollars in the process.
 He discovers that Sharkey has been killed by Sanchez's henchmen.
 Bond meets and teams up with Pam Bouvier, a pilot and DEA informant, at a Bimini bar, and journeys with her to the Republic of Isthmus.
-He seeks Sanchez's employment by posing as an assassin for hire.
-Two Hong Kong Narcotics Bureau officers foil Bond's attempt to assassinate Sanchez and take him to an abandoned warehouse.
-They are joined by Fallon, an MI6 agent who was sent by M to apprehend Bond.
+He seeks Sanchez's employment by acting as an assassin for hire.
+Two Hong Kong Narcotics Bureau officers, who were hoping to discover Sanchez's drug manufacturing and distribution plant, prevent Bond's attempt to assassinate Sanchez and take him to an abandoned warehouse.
 Sanchez's men rescue him and kill the officers, believing them to be the assassins.
-Later, with the aid of Bouvier, Q, and Sanchez's girlfriend Lupe Lamora, Bond frames Krest by planting the $5 million in Wavekrest.
-Sanchez shuts Krest into a decompression chamber and cuts the oxygen cord, causing Krest to explosively decompress to his death.
+Later, with the aid of Bouvier, Q, and Sanchez's girlfriend Lupe Lamora, Bond frames Krest for the assassination attempt and the earlier theft of Sanchez's $5 million by planting the money aboard the Wavekrest.
+Sanchez locks Krest in a decompression chamber and cuts the oxygen supply, causing Krest's head to explode.
 Bond is then admitted into the inner circle.